Jason-nzd/s3-cloudfront-batch-delete/readme.md

 }
 ```

-AWS Credentials will need to have IAM permissions to delete from S3, and optionally have invalidation permission for Cloudfront.
+AWS Credentials will need to have IAM permissions to list and delete from S3, and optionally have invalidation permission for Cloudfront.

-## Input
+## Example Input

-An input `ids.txt` text file containing:
+An example text file `FileNamesToDelete.txt` containing:

 ```txt
 122402.jpg